+Custody plus was never implemented into practice, but was quietly dropped during the 2006 summer parliamentary recess with the rationale that resources had to be prioritised for ‘higher risk’ public protection cases (Home Office, 2006).
+The shelving of custody plus occurred during a period of several notable public protection failures of the probation service which had received widespread criticism in the British press (Fitzgibbon, 2011).
+The dropping of the custody plus sentence follows the longstanding mantra in criminal justice that ‘resources follow risk’ (Robinson, 2002) yet also meant that a historically neglected cohort continued to receive inadequate post-custodial support.
+No further policies were implemented for short sentences until a change of Government and the subsequent implementation of the ‘transforming rehabilitation’ reforms, which once again bought the short sentence cohort centre stage into the contemporary policymaking field.

 ‘Rehabilitation’ Revolution?

 In England and Wales the resettlement of prisoners has once again been revitalised and viewed in increasing prominence in criminal justice policy (Ministry of Justice 2010, 2013).
 This resurgence has seen an increased focus on prisoners serving short prison sentences.
-The reforms aim to transform resettlement provisions by introducing new ‘through the gate’ arrangements for the management and supervision of all prisoners (including- for the first time- those serving short sentences of less than twelve months).
-The prison estate has been restructured to establish a network of ‘resettlement prisons’ where all prisoners serving twelve months or less should serve the entirety of their sentence.
+The reforms have sought to transform resettlement provisions by introducing new ‘through the gate’ arrangements for the management and supervision of all prisoners (including- for the first time- those serving short sentences of less than twelve months).
+The prison estate has been restructured in order to establish a network of ‘resettlement prisons’ where all prisoners serving twelve months or less should serve the entirety of their sentence.
 Within this model all prisoners should be screened so resettlement needs are identified at the beginning of their sentence, resettlement work should continue throughout the sentence, and upon release each offender should receive a tailored package of ‘through the gate’ support and supervision from the relevant probation service- alongside a dedicated through the gate mentor (Taylor et al, 2017).

+Responsibility for these measures have been given nationwide to twenty-one Community Rehabilitation Companies (more commonly known as CRCs) who have been tasked with the supervision and rehabilitation of an estimated 200,000 low and medium risk offenders throughout England and Wales (Ministry of Justice, 2014).
+CRCs are also now responsible for providing support for an estimated further 45,000 offenders released from custody with sentences of less than 12 months (Ministry of Justice, 2014).
+Newly formed CRCs have been tasked with the statutory supervision of this caseload, and under the Rehabilitation of Offenders Act 2014 (ORA, 2014) provide prisoners released from custody having served more than one day’s custody a mandatory 12 month period of supervision in the community.
+The ideal is that these companies will have the freedom to innovate in order to bring down re-offending rates, including the implementation of through the gate support services (Ministry of Justice, 2014).

 The use of through-the-gate mentoring services should involve providers working with offenders before they leave prison and supporting them on release, offering practical help, as well as advice and guidance (Ministry of Justice, 2014).
-All work undertaken by CRCs will be undertaken within the financial constraints of a payment-by-results (PBR) model, which will only pay CRCs on the ability to meet pre-prescribed targets of lowering re-offending (Ministry of Justice, 2014).
+All work undertaken by CRCs isundertaken within the financial constraints of a payment-by-results (PBR) model, which will only pay CRCs on the ability to meet pre-prescribed targets of lowering re-offending (Ministry of Justice, 2014).